Karl Otfried Müller: Biography

-Works
+Work

 Bust of Müller at the University of Göttingen.

 His aim was to form a vivid conception of Greek life as a whole.
 Undoubtedly he wished to concentrate the results of his whole life of scholarly activity in his magnum opus, Geschichten hellenischen Stämme und Städte.
 However, he only managed to complete two volumes: Orchomenos und die Minyer (1820) and Die Dorier (1824).
 The latter includes the essay Über die Makedonier, on the settlements, origin and early history of the Macedonians.
 He introduced a new standard of accuracy in the cartography of ancient Greece.
 In 1828 he published Die Etrusker, a treatise on Etruscan antiquities.

 His Prolegomena zu einer wissenschaftlichen Mythologie (1825), in which he avoided the views of G. F. Creuzer and Christian August Lobeck, prepared the way for the scientific investigation of myths.
 Working without the benefit of modern understanding of psychology, he offered steps towards the "internal idea" of myth and presented techniques for determining the age of a mythus from the mentions of it in literary sources and a notable chapter on how to separate the mythus from the modifications of poets and prose writers, and examined the relations that Homer and Hesiod bore to their traditions, all of this before the supportive contributions of modern archaeology, philological analysis, or the understanding of oral transmission of myth, a remarkable achievement.

 The study of ancient art was promoted by his Handbuch der Archäologie der Kunst (1830; 3d ed. by Welcker, 1848; English translation by J. Leitch, London, 1847) and Denkmäler der alten Kunst (1832), which he wrote in association with Carl Oesterley.
 In the former work, he coined the term "pornographie" (pornography) in German, which helped to popularize the term internationally.
 The latter work was continued and completed by Friedrich Wieseler (1846–56).

 In the last years of his life, he undertook to prepare for the English Society for the Diffusion of Useful Knowledge, a history of Greek literature, which in 1841 appeared posthumously as Geschichte der griechischen Litteratur bis auf das Zeitalter Alexanders (4th edition, revised and continued by Heitz, 1882–84).
 It was translated into English from the author's manuscript as History of the Literature of Ancient Greece and published the previous year in London.
 Chapters i.-xxii. were translated by Sir George Cornewall Lewis; chapters xxiii.-xxxvi. by J. W. Donaldson, who carried the work down to the taking of Constantinople by the Turks.
 It remained one of the best books on the subject for many years.

 Müller also published an admirable translation of the Eumenides of Aeschylus with introductory essays (1833).
 This was the object of a profound controversy in which Gottfried Hermann and his followers attacked him with great bitterness.
 Müller published new editions of Varro, De Lingua Latina (Leipzig, 1833) and Festus, De Significatione Verborum (Leipzig, 1839).